- See a full list of publications

-Nathan is currently editing a book on political (dis)engagement and the changing nature of the ‘political’.
-This work brings together academic accounts of how the practice and meaning of politics is changing together with the experiences of activists and campaigners.
+Nathan has recently edited a book on political (dis)engagement and the changing nature of the ‘political’.
+This work brought together academic accounts of how the practice and meaning of politics is changing together with the experiences of activists and campaigners.

-Work is also just about to start on a project which will explore political (dis)engagement and feelings of political dissatisfaction longitudinally.
-This research will use the Mass Observation Archive to examine people’s responses to British general elections between 1983 and 2010.
+Work is also underway on a project exploring political (dis)engagement and feelings of political dissatisfaction longitudinally.
+This research uses the Mass Observation Archive to examine people’s responses to British general elections between 1983 and 2015.

 He is also interest in applying systematic review methods to public policy issues.
 Recent work has included a review of the effectiveness of civic education for increasing young people’s political participation rates.

 Together with Brian Loader and Nisha Kapoor, Nathan is Co-Director of the Centre for Political Youth Culture and Communication.